-The subject site is located within the Neighbourhood Main Street area as identified on Map 1: Urban Structure in the Municipal Development Plan (MDP).
-The applicable MDP policies encourage redevelopment and modest intensification of inner-city communities to allow for more efficient use of land, existing infrastructure, public amenities and transit.
-Ground-oriented housing is encouraged with the highest densities occurring in close proximity to transit stops.
-The proposal is in keeping with relevant MDP policies as the proposed DC District allows for a modest increase in density in a form that is sensitive to existing residential development in terms of height, scale and massing.
+The subject site is located within the Residential - Developed - Inner City area as identified on Map 1: Urban Structure in the Municipal Development Plan (MDP).
+The applicable MDP policies encourage redevelopment and modest intensification of inner-city communities to allow for more efficient use of land, existing infrastructure, public amenities, and transit.
+Such redevelopment is intended to occur in a form and nature that respects the scale and character of the neighbourhood context.
+The proposal is in keeping with relevant MDP policies as the proposed district allows for a modest increase in density in a form that is sensitive to existing residential development in terms of height, scale, and massing.